 - The service is exercised for or on behalf of a person who is a resident of the first-mentioned State (not the other State where the service is performed)

 - The remuneration of that individual is not deductible when determining the profits of a permanent establishment in that other State

-In addition, remuneration or income, which is received in one Contracting State from the other State, from employment exercised on ships or aircraft in international traffic is also exempted from tax.
+In addition, remuneration or income is received in one Contracting State from the other State, from employment exercised on ships or aircraft in international traffic is also exempted from tax.

 All in all, Singapore and Australia tax treaty states that:

 - Income from real property is taxed in the State where the property is situated.

 - Profits of a business are taxed only in the State in which the enterprise is present unless it has a permanent establishment in the other State.

 - The dividend tax rate is 15% or less of the gross amount of dividends when a Singapore resident receives dividends from an Australia-resident company.
 Meanwhile, an Australian resident receiving dividends from a Singapore-resident company is exempt from Singapore dividend tax.